-According to the GOBankingRates retirement survey, more than half of people over age 55 have retirement savings below $50,000, which is considered insufficient for those approaching their golden years.
+According to the GOBankingRates retirement survey, 30.7% of people over age 55 have retirement savings below $50,000, which is considered insufficient for those approaching their golden years.
 Late savers might have to play catch-up with their retirement contributions — or even delay retirement for a few years.

 6. You’ll Probably Live Longer Than Your Folks, Which Costs More

-The average life expectancy in the U.S. today is 78.8 years, according to the Centers for Disease Control and Prevention.
-And the ugly truth about retirement is that the longer we live, the more we could have to shell out to fund our extended golden years.
+The average life expectancy in the U.S. today is 78.6 years, according to the Centers for Disease Control and Prevention.
+And the ugly truth about retirement is that the longer we live, the more we have to shell out to fund our extended golden years.